plicatibu/racket-portable/README.md

 ## Introduction

-## How to Create Portable Installer
 I was looking for a portable installer for Racket  when I came across this article: [Portable Racket for Windows Users](https://www.wisdomandwonder.com/link/5656/portable-racket-for-windows-users).

 It provides us with a template for creating a portable installer in the portableapps.com standard.
 Then I decided to clone the original repository (which uses Mercurial) for my own use.

+You can download binaries from [release page](https://github.com/plicatibu/racket-portable/releases/) or make your own installer.

+## How to Create Portable Installer

 ## Instructions